Puerto Rico at a Glance

 Healthcare in Puerto Rico

-The Puerto Rican Healthcare System is closely tied to U.S. Social Security in that Puerto Ricans contribute to the latter.
+The Puerto Rican Healthcare System is closely tied to US Social Security, which Puerto Ricans contribute to.
 However, they do not enjoy the same benefits as people on the mainland.
 Puerto Rico is often left out of or only partially benefits from US healthcare reforms and does not receive an equal share of healthcare funding.

 Expats in Puerto Rico definitely need to take out private health insurance, which will also give them access to the island’s various private hospitals and clinics.
 You can consult the US hospital finder to locate your nearest healthcare provider in Puerto Rico.